mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 Defining the reward function with both positive and negative rewards allows us to guide the policy towards actions that lead to good outcomes more quickly, we will explore why this is the case later.

+_TODO: actually explain this point in the optimization section_

 --------------------------------------------------------------------------------

-## How do we calculate the probability of an outcome? <a name="action-probability"/>
+## How do we calculate the probability of an action? <a name="action-probability"/>

 We've already seen how the policy can calculate the probability distribution over its actions given a state.
 But how do we calculate the probability of a specific action being taken?
 Take for example a probability distribution returned by our policy: